IBE160/beergame/docs/PRD.md

 **FR-3.4: Turn Processing**
 - Player order entry (numeric input with validation)
 - AI opponent move generation (asynchronous)
+- Each order from all the players must have been registered before the turn processing can start
+- Each human player (most single and multiplayer games), must be able to track who has sent their order and who has not sent their order
+- When an order is registered, it cannot be undone
-- Turn completion triggers state updates (orders fulfilled, shipments arrive, costs accrue)
+- Turn completion triggers state updates (fir instance orders fulfilled, shipments arrive, costs accrue, metrics, statistics etc)
+- When turn is triggered, users see an animation resembling the movement of pieces on a board
 - Turn history recorded for analysis
 - **User Value**: Smooth turn progression, clear feedback on decisions
-- **Acceptance Criteria**: Turn processing completes within 2 seconds, all state updates atomic (no partial turns)
+- **Acceptance Criteria**: Turn processing completes within 10 seconds, all state updates atomic (no partial turns)

 ### FR-4: AI Integration

 **FR-4.1: AI Opponent System**
 - Two AI quality tiers: Gemini Flash (Free), Gemini Pro (Paid)
 - AI opponents demonstrate realistic supply chain behavior (overreaction, gradual adjustment, cognitive biases)
+- The AI must not know that its playing a game
+- The AI has the exact same game information as a human player
 - AI decision-making considers: current inventory, recent orders, perceived demand, position-specific constraints
-- AI generates orders that produce bullwhip effect
-- Fallback to rule-based AI if LLM fails (95% uptime requirement)
+- Fallback to rule-based AI if LLM fails after a certain number of retries (95% uptime requirement)
 - **User Value**: Realistic gameplay against human-like opponents, educational bullwhip effect demonstration
 - **Magic Moment**: AI opponents make the same mistakes humans make, teaching supply chain psychology
 - **Acceptance Criteria**: AI opponents produce bullwhip effect 90%+ of games, decision consistency 95%+, response time <3 seconds per turn

 **FR-4.2: AI Assessment Generation**
-- Generate 8-12 questions per game covering supply chain concepts
+- Generate 8-12 questions per game covering supply chain concepts.
+This number should be configurable by the instructor.
 - Question types: Multiple choice (4 options), short text (1-2 sentences), long text (paragraph), numeric (calculations)
 - Questions personalized to player's specific decisions and game outcomes
-- Question distribution: 40% multiple choice, 30% short text, 20% long text, 10% numeric
+- Question distribution: 40% multiple choice, 30% short text, 20% long text, 10% numeric.
+These values should be configurable by the instructor
-- Cognitive levels: 30% recall, 40% application, 30% analysis
+- Cognitive levels: 30% recall, 40% application, 30% analysis.
+These values should be configurable by the instructor.
 - **User Value**: Personalized assessments test understanding, not memorization
 - **Magic Moment**: Questions like "In round 7, you ordered 15 units when your backlog was only 8.
 How did this decision contribute to the bullwhip effect?"
 - **Acceptance Criteria**: Assessments generated within 10 seconds, questions reference actual gameplay, relevance rating 4.0+ out of 5.0

 **FR-4.3: AI Feedback & Scoring**
 - Automated grading using AI for text responses, rule-based for multiple choice/numeric
-- Weighted scoring: Multiple choice (1 point), short text (2 points), long text (3 points), numeric (2 points)
+- Weighted scoring: Multiple choice (1 point), short text (2 points), long text (3 points), numeric (2 points).
+These numbers should be configurable by the instructor.
 - Instant feedback with explanations connecting decisions to outcomes
-- Pass/fail determination based on configurable threshold (default 70%)
+- Pass/fail determination based on configurable threshold (default 70%).
+Instructor should be able to switch to grades A, B, C, D, E and F based on points earned and grade intervals.
 - Instructor review and override capability
+- Instructor can add suggested answers to short and long text questions for AI to use when grading and giving feedback
 - **User Value**: Instant, detailed feedback reinforcing learning
-- **Acceptance Criteria**: Scoring completes within 5 seconds, feedback explains concepts clearly, grading accuracy 85%+ matches instructor review
+- **Acceptance Criteria**: Scoring completes within 10 seconds, feedback explains concepts clearly, grading accuracy 85%+ matches instructor review

 **FR-4.4: AI Cost Management**
 - Tier-based AI model selection (Flash for Free, Pro for Paid)